devkegovind/Assessment-Completion/README.md

 Dataset downloaded from UCI Machine Learning Repository.

 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

+**Q-5.
+Uber is a taxi service provider as we know, we need to predict the high booking area using an Unsupervised algorithm and price for the location using a supervised algorithm and use some map function to display the data Dataset This is the Dataset You can use this dataset for this question.**

+**About Dataset**
+*Uber vs Lyft*
+- This is a very beginner-friendly dataset.
+It does contain a lot of NA values.
+It is a good dataset if you want to use a Linear Regression Model to see the pattern between different predectors such as hour and price.

+- A really amazing part of this dataset is that I have included the corresponding weather data for that hour with a short summary of the weather.
+Other important factors are temperature, wind, and sunset.